Five solae: Sola scriptura ("by scripture alone")

-It should be emphasized that this doctrine in no way denies tradition, reason or experience as sources of truth.
-There is nothing in Sola Scriptura that eliminates other authorities, but what it does say is that there is only one authority that can absolutely bind the conscience, and that is: Holy Scripture, and that all controversies about doctrine and Theology must be resolved in the final analysis by Scripture.
+It should be emphasized that this doctrine in no way denies tradition, reason, or experience as sources of truth.
+There is nothing in Sola Scriptura that eliminates other authorities.
+What it does say is that there is only one authority that can absolutely bind the conscience, that authority is holy scripture and that all controversies about doctrine and theology must be resolved in the final analysis by scripture.

 Sola fide ("by faith alone")

 Sola fide is summarized in the Thirty-nine Articles of the Anglican church, specifically Article XI "Of the Justification of Man":

 Bishop Scott J. Jones in United Methodist Doctrine writes that in Methodist theology:

 For Luther, baptism is a work of God by which the forgiveness of sins and salvation earned by Christ's death, and confirmed by Christ's resurrection, are given to the baptized person who believes God's Word that says He is doing exactly that in baptism.
 Infant baptism is not only appropriate, but urged: "We bring the child in the conviction and hope that it believes, and we pray that God may grant it faith; but we do not baptize it upon that, but solely upon the command of God."